 Some experts say a woman over 35 has a 30 percent chance of developing a thyroid disorder.
-One simple explanation is that today’s more sensitive and sophisticated tests catch the ailment sooner, leading to more diagnoses.
+One simple explanation is that todays more sensitive and sophisticated tests catch the ailment sooner, leading to more diagnoses.
+But even if thats true many experts think hypothyroidism is under-diagnosed, and researchers dont know why.
+Possible explanations include:

 Its everywhere these days.
 Many thyroidologists recommend that patients try yoga, meditation, and other stress-reducers.
 Some experts believe that finding healthy ways to cope with stress might help prevent immune-system attacks like Hashimotos thyroiditis, the most frequent cause of hypothyroidism, or at least slow its onset.